-Language students planning to study abroad should consult with the faculty of the Foreign Languages and Literatures Department; other students should consult with the provost.
+Language students planning to study abroad should consult with the faculty of the Foreign Languages and Literatures Department; other students should consult with the Hood College Study Abroad Coordinator.
 All students intending overseas study should make application at least one semester in advance of the proposed study.